odavid/my-bloody-jenkins/README.md

 > Note: If multiple URLs are passed or the file url contains a dir name or a glob expression, all yaml files are being deep merged top to bottom.
 This behavior enables to separate the configuration into different files or override default configuration.

-* __JENKINS_ENV_CONFIG_YML_URL_DISABLE_WATCH__ - If equals to 'true', then the configuration file will be fetched only at startup, but won't be watched.
+* `JENKINS_ENV_CONFIG_YML_URL_DISABLE_WATCH` - If equals to 'true', then the configuration file will be fetched only at startup, but won't be watched.
 Default 'false'

-* __JENKINS_ENV_CONFIG_YML_URL_POLLING__ - polling interval in seconds to check if file changed in s3.
+* `JENKINS_ENV_CONFIG_YML_URL_POLLING` - polling interval in seconds to check if file changed in s3.
 Default (30)

-* __JENKINS_ENV_HOST_IP__ - When Jenkins is running behind an ELB or a reverse proxy, JNLP slaves must know about the real IP of Jenkins, so they can access the 50000 port.
+* `JENKINS_ENV_HOST_IP` - When Jenkins is running behind an ELB or a reverse proxy, JNLP slaves must know about the real IP of Jenkins, so they can access the 50000 port.
 Usually they are using the Jenkins URL to try to get to it, so it is very important to let them know what is the original Jenkins IP Address.
 If the master has a static IP address, then this variable should be set with the static IP address of the host.

-* __JENKINS_ENV_HOST_IP_CMD__ - Same as ___JENKINS_ENV_HOST_IP___, but this time a shell command expression to fetch the IP Address.
+* `JENKINS_ENV_HOST_IP_CMD` - Same as ___JENKINS_ENV_HOST_IP___, but this time a shell command expression to fetch the IP Address.
 In AWS, it is useful to use the EC2 Magic IP: ```JENKINS_ENV_HOST_IP_CMD='curl http://169.254.169.254/latest/meta-data/local-ipv4'```

-* __JENKINS_HTTP_PORT_FOR_SLAVES__ - (Default: 8080) Used together with JENKINS_ENV_HOST_IP to construct the real jenkinsUrl for jnlp slaves.
+* `JENKINS_HTTP_PORT_FOR_SLAVES` - (Default: 8080) Used together with JENKINS_ENV_HOST_IP to construct the real jenkinsUrl for jnlp slaves.

-* __JENKINS_ENV_JENKINS_URL__ - Define the Jenkins root URL in configuration.
+* `JENKINS_ENV_JENKINS_URL` - Define the Jenkins root URL in configuration.
 This can be useful when you cannot run the Jenkins master docker container with host network and you need it to be available to slaves

-* __JENKINS_ENV_ADMIN_ADDRESS__ - Define the Jenkins admin email address
+* `JENKINS_ENV_ADMIN_ADDRESS` - Define the Jenkins admin email address

-* __JENKINS_ENV_PLUGINS__ - Ability to define comma separated list of additional plugins to install before starting up.
+* `JENKINS_ENV_PLUGINS` - Ability to define comma separated list of additional plugins to install before starting up.
 See [plugin-version-format](https://github.com/jenkinsci/docker#plugin-version-format).
 This is option is not recommended, but sometimes it is useful to run the container without creating an inherited image.

-* __JENKINS_ENV_QUIET_STARTUP_PERIOD__ - Time in seconds.
+* `JENKINS_ENV_QUIET_STARTUP_PERIOD` - Time in seconds.
 If speficied, jenkins will start in quiet mode and disable all running jobs.
 Useful for major upgrade.

+* `JENKINS_ENV_CONFIG_MODE` - If set to `jcasc`, then [Configuration as Code Plugin](https://github.com/jenkinsci/configuration-as-code-plugin) will be used instead of [Built-in Configuration Handlers](#configuration-reference).
+By using this mode, see [JCasC Demo](./demo/jcasc-plugin)

 ## Configuration Reference
 The configuration is divided into main configuration sections.
 Each section is responsible for a specific aspect of jenkins configuration.